KarthikAbiram/xtldr/docs/wsl.md

 WSL stands for Windows Subsystem for Linux.
 It is a way to use Linux in Windows, like a Windows application.

 ## Install Ubuntu from Windows Store
 You can [install Ubuntu from Windows Store](https://www.microsoft.com/store/productId/9MTTCL66CPXJ).
 There are multiple versions available from which you can choose one among them.
+Recommended to use an LTS (Long Term Support).

+If the installation gets stuck for more than 1 hour in terminal, refer to this [issue](https://github.com/microsoft/WSL/issues/6405) for workarounds.
+Using Ctrl + C worked for me.

 ## Launching Ubuntu
 1. After installing, open Ubuntu from Start Menu by searching for `Ubuntu`